-Subject to compliance with applicable securities laws, management shareholders and/or significant shareholders may sell some or all of their common shares in the future.
-No prediction can be made as to the effect, if any, such future sales of common shares by management shareholders and/or significant shareholders will have on the market price of the common shares prevailing from time to time.
-However, the future sale of a substantial number of Common Shares by Management Shareholders and/or significant shareholders, or the perception that such sales could occur, could adversely affect prevailing market prices for the common shares.
+Subject to compliance with applicable securities laws, management shareholders and/or significant shareholders may sell some or all of their Common Shares in the future.
+No prediction can be made as to the effect, if any, such future sales of Common Shares by management shareholders and/or Significant Shareholders will have on the market price of the Common Shares prevailing from time to time.
+However, the future sale of a substantial number of Common Shares by management shareholders and/or Significant Shareholders, or the perception that such sales could occur, could adversely affect prevailing market prices for Common Shares.